dustyroom-studio/quibli-doc/_docs/faqs.md

 ---

+#### What is the Shader Compilation Target Level of Flat Kit shaders?
+> The object shaders target 3.5 (or es 3.0 and WebGL 2.0).

+---

 #### I'm getting errors after moving the Quibli folder from _Assets_.
 > This is due to a [bug in Shader Graph](https://issuetracker.unity3d.com/issues/shadergraph-reference-to-hlsl-file-is-lost-after-moving-it-to-a-different-folder) which has been fixed in URP 12 (Unity 2021.2).
 To work-around the issue in earlier versions of URP, please click the "Reimport Quibli files" button in the Readme file after you've moved the Quibli folder.